Winterdance

-Winterdance: The Fine Madness of Running the Iditarod is a nonfiction book written by Gary Paulsen.
-It was published on March 1, 1994 and it is also the inspiration for the 2002 Disney movie Snow Dogs.
+Winterdance: The Fine Madness of Running the Iditarod is a nonfiction book written by American author Gary Paulsen, published on March 1, 1994, by Houghton Mifflin Harcourt.
 It was also published in 1995 under the name Winterdance: The Fine Madness of Alaskan Dog-Racing.

+Winterdance is the inspiration for the 2002 Disney movie Snow Dogs.

 Plot

 The story begins with a poverty stricken Gary Paulsen (and his wife Ruth Wright Paulsen) living in a cabin in the woods of Minnesota, where he uses a team of dogs to pull a sled as he checks his trap lines.
 As Gary Paulsen's relationship with the dogs grows, he begins taking the team on longer and longer runs, sometimes staying out for several days at a time.

 Paulsen returns home from a particularly lengthy trip and settles the dogs down in their kennel.
 However, he discovers that he is unable to enter the cabin.
 When his wife, Ruth, comes outside she finds him sitting quietly with the dogs, and Paulsen confesses to Ruth that when he is out with the dogs that he doesn't want to come back.
 Although they had talked about the Iditarod Trail Sled Dog Race prior to this point, and wondered at the insanity of the Mushers who competed in it, it is at this moment, with this confession, that Ruth knows Paulsen will compete.

 Having only ever run a small team of dogs Paulsen is severely lacking in experience.
 In order to run the Iditarod, he will need a team of fifteen or sixteen dogs, and he doesn't own even half that many.
 He purchases some Canadian sled dogs, Devil, Ortho, and Murphy, and on the drive back home quickly realizes the difference between family pets and Eskimo sled dogs.
 Before they have gone several miles Devil and Ortho have chewed their way out of their travel kennels and are destroying the back of the truck, and Paulsen says to Ruth that someone will have to ride in the back with the dogs and keep them in.
 Ruth replies that as Paulsen is the one running the Iditarod that it should be him, and that it will give him a chance to get to know the dogs.
 Paulsen reluctantly agrees and climbs into the back of the truck.
 As soon as Ruth starts the truck the dogs leap on Paulsen and he is forced to defend himself.
 By the time they arrive home, Paulsen's own transformation has begun.